obiba/cran/web/index.md

 * [ds.cbind](dsBaseClient/ds.cbind.html) Combines R objects by columns in the server-side
 * [ds.changeRefGroup](dsBaseClient/ds.changeRefGroup.html) Changes the reference level of a factor in the server-side
 * [ds.class](dsBaseClient/ds.class.html) Class of the R object in the server-side
-* [ds.colnames](dsBaseClient/ds.colnames.html) Column names of the R object in the server-side
+* [ds.colnames](dsBaseClient/ds.colnames.html) Produces column names of the R object in the server-side
 * [ds.completeCases](dsBaseClient/ds.completeCases.html) Identifies complete cases in server-side R objects
 * [ds.contourPlot](dsBaseClient/ds.contourPlot.html) Generates a contour plot
 * [ds.cor](dsBaseClient/ds.cor.html) Calculates the correlation of R objects in the server-side